 fave secche for macco di fave

 Fave secche translates to dried beans in Italian.
 This element is an integral part to the traditional macco di fave Sicilian recipe.
 You can purchase fava beans or broad beans in the store or you can easily grow them fresh.
 As a last resort, you can also consider a canned version of fava or broad beans.
-Check these out in your nearest supermarket:

 Just remember, if you want to make the best macco di fave recipe the Sicilian way, you should make it from fresh fava beans.
 This recipe was made with fresh Sicilian fava beans which came directly from the garden.
 Trust me, it makes all the difference in flavour.
 I highly encourage anyone to take up gardening – it a harmonious and rewarding process that brings excellence to the palate.